-Explosive Devices Sent To Hillary Clinton, Barack Obama
+Explosive Devices Sent To Hillary Clinton, Barack Obama And Debbie Wasserman Schultz

 One day after federal agents detonated a bomb discovered in the mailbox of George Soros's home in Westchester County, Secret Service technicians have intercepted suspected bombs reportedly mailed to the homes of the Obamas as well as Bill and Hillary Clinton.
 The bomb sent to the Clintons was mailed to the couple's home in Chappaqua, NY - which is also located in Westchester, according to the New York Times.
 The package mailed to the Obamas was sent to the former president's office.

 It wasn't clear where the bombs were found, but the Secret Service is investigating.
+However, NBC New York reported that the bomb sent to the Clintons was similar to the one discovered at Soros' home on Tuesday.

 The bomb found at Soros' home was constructed from a length of pipe about six inches long that was filled with explosive powder.
 It was "proactively detonated" by a bomb squad that was summoned to the scene, according to law enforcement officials who spoke to the Times under the condition of anonymity.
 The motive of the would-be bomber - or bombers - remains unknown.

-Though, as the NYT pointed out, Soros and the Clintons have both been the objects of scorn from right-wing groups.
+Though, as the NYT pointed out, Soros, the Clintons and the Obamas have both been the objects of scorn from right-wing groups.
+The bombs sent to all three are being investigated for possible links.

 The Secret Service has released a statement about the incidents:

-Note: Update: Congresswoman and former DNC Chairwoman Debbie Wasserman Schultz also received a suspicious package at her office in Sunrise, Fla., according to local media reports.
-Schultz's name was listed on the packages sent to the Clintons, Obamas and Soros.